Narrative-Centered Emotional Reflection: An Early Prototype for AI-Supported Emotional Self-Reflection: System Overview

 \subsection{End-to-End Interaction Flow}

 Figure~\ref{fig:sequential_user_journey} illustrates the sequential interaction flow implemented in Reflexion, designed to support autonomous emotional self-reflection:

-\begin{enumerate} \item \textbf{Emotional Input Submission}: Users initiate the process by providing open-ended textual descriptions of their emotional states. \item \textbf{Emotion Signal Detection}: The system employs lightweight transformer-based classifiers to infer dominant emotional signals. \item \textbf{Layered Reflective Scaffolding}: Based on detected signals, users are guided through a multi-layered reflection sequence encompassing emotional disclosure, cognitive restructuring, and values alignment. \item \textbf{Metaphorical Narrative Generation}: A metaphorically framed narrative is dynamically generated to support cognitive reframing and meaning-making. \item \textbf{Cognitive Reframing and Outcome Logging}: Users reinterpret their emotional experiences, fostering psychological resilience, and the session outcome is recorded for iterative growth over time. \end{enumerate}
+\begin{enumerate} \item \textbf{Emotional Input Submission}: Users initiate the process by providing open-ended textual descriptions of their emotional states. \item \textbf{Emotion Signal Detection}: The system employs lightweight transformer-based classifiers to infer soft emotional signals. \item \textbf{Layered Reflective Scaffolding}: Based on detected signals, users are guided through a multi-layered reflection sequence encompassing emotional disclosure, cognitive restructuring, and values alignment. \item \textbf{Metaphorical Narrative Generation}: A metaphorically framed narrative is generated to support cognitive reframing and meaning-making. \item \textbf{Cognitive Reframing}: Users are invited to reinterpret their emotional experiences, and the system design allows session-level reflection summaries to support iterative reflection over time. \end{enumerate}

+In addition to this default sequence, the prototype includes a user-initiated \textit{Deep Dive} option.
+Because everyday contexts rarely require or invite deeper reflection, many users tend to remain at surface-level emotional description.
+At any point in the flow, the user can press a Deep Dive button to receive prompts that guide reflection into deeper layers on a specific topic, rather than progressing only through the default sequence.
+Deepening is therefore opt-in and user-triggered, consistent with the autonomy-preserving design philosophy described in Section~\ref{sec:design_philosophy}.